Landerolaria humilis

-Olearia humilis is a species of flowering plant in the family Asteraceae and is endemic to the south-west of Western Australia.
+Landerolaria humilis (synonym Olearia humilis) is a species of flowering plant in the family Asteraceae and is endemic to the south-west of Western Australia.
 It is an erect, spindly shrub with narrowly egg-shaped or linear leaves, and purple and yellow, daisy-like inflorescences.

 Description

-Olearia humilis is an erect, spindly shrub that typically grows to a height of 0.4–1 m.
+Landerolaria humilis is an erect, spindly shrub that typically grows to a height of 0.4–1 m.
 Its stems and leaves are covered with scattered thread-like and glandular hairs.
 The leaves are arranged alternately along the branchlets, narrowly egg-shaped with the narrower end towards the base or linear and often curved, 20–30 mm long, 1–3 mm wide and sessile.
 The heads or daisy-like "flowers" are arranged singly on the ends of branchlets and are 15–30 mm in diameter on a peduncle up to 40 mm long.
 Each head has twenty to thirty purple or bluish-purple ray florets, the ligule 9.6–14.2 mm long, surrounding a similar number of yellow disc florets.
 Flowering occurs from July to November and the fruit is a flattened, light brown achene, the pappus with 21 to 33 bristles.

 Taxonomy

-Olearia humilis was first formally described in 1989 by Nicholas Sèan Lander in the journal Nuytsia from specimens collected by Philip Sydney Short, near the Sandstone-Paynes Find road in 1986.
-The specific epithet (humilis) means "low" or "small", referring to the statue of this species.
+The species was first formally described as Olearia humilis by Nicholas Sèan Lander in 1989 in the journal Nuytsia from specimens collected by Philip Sydney Short, near the Sandstone-Paynes Find road in 1986.
+The specific epithet (humilis) means "low" or "small", referring to the stature of this species.
+In 2020 Guy L. Nesom placed the species in the newly-described genus Landerolaria as L. humilis after Olearia had been found to be polyphyletic.

 Distribution and habitat

-Olearia humilis grows in shrubland and woodland in the Avon Wheatbelt, Coolgardie, Great Victoria Desert, Murchison and Yalgoo biogeographic regions of south-western Western Australia.
+Landerolaria humilis grows in shrubland and woodland in the Avon Wheatbelt, Coolgardie, Great Victoria Desert, Murchison and Yalgoo biogeographic regions of south-western Western Australia.